w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

   - It is almost impossible to acquire all the data
   - Also, physical limitations when the data stream is bigger that the storing capacity
   - Usually, it is necessary to choose which ones to store
-- Sometimes companies have a lot of “old” data in their databases or information systems:
+- Sometimes companies have a lot of "old" data in their databases or information systems:
   - They don't know what to do with it
   - Data re-collection on existing data (since data must be clean or something similar)
 - In many business processes it is unclear understanding: